BrettCawley/brettcawley.github.io/_posts/2018-9-03-How-to-Write-a-CSharp-gRPC-Client-for-the-Lightning-Network-Daemon.md

 // build ssl credentials using the cert the same as before var sslCreds = new SslCredentials(cert);

-// combine the cert credentials and the macaroon auth credentials
+// combine the cert credentials and the macaroon auth credentials using interceptors
-// such that every call is properly encrypted and authenticated Task AddMacaroon(AuthInterceptorContext context, Metadata metadata) {
+// so every call is properly encrypted and authenticated Task AddMacaroon(AuthInterceptorContext context, Metadata metadata) {
     metadata.Add(new Metadata.Entry("macaroon", macaroon));